TannaciousXP/spotify-search/README.md

 ```

-In the browser, go to [ease coding challenge](http://localhost:3000)
+In the browser, go to [eaze coding challenge](http://localhost:3000)

 ### 3. Tech Stack